platoon-djs/livestream-archive/README.md

 Stuff should now be running at [http://localhost:5002](http://localhost:5002).

 ### Parsing of folder names
 The server uses the folder name for each video to create a title to the video.
-Underscores and dashes are replaced by whitespaces.
+Underscores are replaced by whitespaces.

 ### Dev
 To setup dev environment, do a manual build and then run `make dev`.
 This ensures that edited files are automatically copied to the docker container once they're saved.